 Equipment

-- or a 9x4 small Pullman loaf pan (highly recommended for GF sandwich bread baking) This pan helps the bread to rise taller, making larger, more classic slices for a sandwich.
+- or a 9x4 small Pullman loaf pan Using a smaller pan helps gluten-free bread rise taller, producing larger, classic slices perfect for sandwiches.

 Ingredients